jomonylw/jomonylw.github.io/content/posts/1728391134352/index.en.md

 ---
-title: 00479 Three Easy Examples of Getting Rich, The Power of Starting Early and Compound Interest
+title: "00479 Three Easy Examples of Getting Rich, The Power of Starting Early and Compound Interest"
 date: 2024-08-10
-description: In this session, James reiterates the importance of long-term index fund investing, illustrating the power of compounding interest with multiple examples.
+description: "In this session, James reiterates the importance of long-term index fund investing, illustrating the power of compounding interest with multiple examples.
 He also explains how to avoid common investment pitfalls to achieve financial freedom.
-Additionally, James addresses audience questions on asset allocation, real estate investment, trusts, and children's education funds.
+Additionally, James addresses audience questions on asset allocation, real estate investment, trusts, and children's education funds."
 tags: ["CLEC", "index funds", "long-term investment", "compounding", "asset allocation", "real estate", "trust", "risk management", "children's education"]
 ---